BeBOP-OBON/mbari_protocol_collection/protocol_18S_PCR.md

 # BACKGROUND

 This protocol is aimed at amplifying the 18S rRNA hypervariable region 9 (18S V9) in eukaryotes with a focus on microbial eukaryotes.
 Amplicons generated using this protocol can then be sequenced using the Illumina platform.
-The primers (1391F, EukBr) utilized in this protocol are based on the primer utilized in Amaral-Zettler et al 2009 and the Earth Microbiome Project (EMP).
+The primers (1391F, EukBr) utilized in this protocol are based on the primer utilized in Amaral-Zettler et al. (2009), Stoek et al. (2010), and the Earth Microbiome Project (EMP).

 This work was supported by NASA grant NNX14AP62A ‘National Marine Sanctuaries as Sentinel Sites for a Demonstration Marine Biodiversity Observation Network (MBON)’ funded under the National Ocean Partnership Program (NOPP RFP NOAA-NOS-IOOS-2014-2003803 in partnership between NOAA, BOEM, and NASA), and the U.S. Integrated Ocean Observing System (IOOS) Program Office.